Do you have influence?

 In this article we'll examine the Influence Model in detail, and discuss how you can use it when you need help from other people.

-The Influence Model, also known as the Cohen-Bradford Influence Model, was created by Allen R. Cohen and David L. Bradford, both leadership experts and distinguished professors.
+The Influence Model, also known as the Cohen-Bradford Influence Model, was created by Allan R. Cohen and David L. Bradford, both leadership experts and distinguished professors.
 The model was originally published in their 2005 book, "Influence Without Authority."

 Cohen and Bradford believe that authority can be problematic.
 It doesn't always guarantee that you'll get support and commitment from those around you; and it can create fear, and motivate people to act for the wrong reasons.
 This is why it's so useful to learn how to influence others without using authority.